The HSEA series of Specimen Heating Stages are specially designed in-situ heating stages that can be used for EBSD/OIM observations.

 Download the Brochure for More Information

 Observation of dynamical alterations in microstructure of materials during high temperature heat treatment by SEM/EBSD is now available.
-The specially designed ceramic heater used for the HSEA-1000 heats the specimen up to 1000 °C without causing damages to the EBSD phosphor screen and SEM.
+The specially designed ceramic heater used for the HSEA-1000 heats the specimen up to 1000 °C without causing damage to the EBSD phosphor screen and SEM.
 This temperature will be suitable to observe grain growth and α/γ phase transformation of steel specimen.

 Example of the HSEA-1000 to monitor α/γ phase transformation of low carbon steel